gyrogami logo

 Categories: Experiences and daily life; Human nature

 First things first: Talent and skill are two different animals.
 Talent is something you are born with, like an aptitude.
 Skill is a manifestation of talent, what you've learned, how you apply it, and what comes of it, i.e. what you produce.
-Experience is a meaningless number.
+"Years of experience" is a meaningless number.
 In essence, the most experienced, skilled, and talented people are quite capable of making low-quality stuff.

 Far too many people rely on experience as a testament to their skill or talent.
 They erroneously believe more experience translates into higher quality goods but that is a fallacy.
 They are good talkers but usually not good doers.